-Point based in situ measurements which could not be properly gridded, such as snow depth, snow density and SWE information are available separately as vector data in ESRI shapefiles (.shp).
+Point-based in situ measurements which could not be properly gridded such as snow depth, snow density and SWE information are available separately as vector data in ESRI shapefiles (.shp).
 In this format, data can be geocoded to the same coordinate reference system as the gridded database.
-Snow pit information are provided as annotated .xls spreadsheets in a common format (one spreadsheet for each snow profile).
-Weather station data are provided as .csv files; measured variables vary based on available data and are indicated in file headers.
-The following tables give a summary of collected in situ data at each site.
+Snow pit information is provided as annotated .xls spread-sheets in a common format (one spreadsheet for each snow profile).
+Weather station data are provided as .csv files; measured variables vary based on available data and are indicated